maizerocom/maizerocom/README.md

 ### I'm a Student, Newbie Developer, and Chef!
+- 💻 Software Developer at [Ocean Life Insurance Head office][ocean]

-- 🎓 I’m currently studies in [King Mongkut's Institute of Technology Ladkrabang][website]
+- 🎓 I graduated from [King Mongkut's Institute of Technology Ladkrabang][website]
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2021 Goals: Gain more and more new knowledge
 - ⚡ Fun fact: I like to travel and eat